import numpy as np

 """Regression based Kullback-Leibler Divergence Maximization

-This class implements a query [1]_, which selects those samples
+This class implements a query strategy [1]_, which selects those samples

-that maximize the expected Kullback-Leibler divergence, where it is assumed
+that maximize the expected Kullback-Leibler divergence from the

 Parameters